 While the girls were all getting ready for the day and cleaning up our cabin, our thoughtful friend Yordie went on the hunt for coffee.
 Very appreciated.
 The plan today was to visit Woody Point and then on to Corner Brook; a short drive today.

 We drove past the Tablelands again today and as I had just read up on them, it just blew my mind that I was actually looking at the earth’s crust (mantle).
-Of course, when I explained that to the girls they just looked like deers in the headlights, not understanding my fascination.
-Jo-Ann said she never liked that area as it was barren and boring.
+Of course, when I explained that to the girls they had a “deer in the headlight” look on their faces, not understanding my fascination.
+JoAnn said she never liked that area as it was barren and boring.
 Now we understand why David Suzuki had visited the area.
 It is a scientist or geologists dream.

 We landed in the quaint town of Woody Point with the plan to walk along the main drag over to the lighthouse.
 This town has a definite arts and music culture with coffee houses and galleries along the way.
 We made our way to the lighthouse for nice photos of Gros Morne mountain, Bonne Bay and the lighthouse.
-Taking turns of different groupings, it was now Jo-Ann’s turn to take a photo of the rest of us.
+Taking turns of different groupings, it was now JoAnn’s turn to take a photo of the rest of us.
 She went up a little incline (no more than 2 feet) to take the shot.
 As she came down, her Birkenstock sandal slipped on the wet ground and her foot went underneath her with a snap!
 I saw my camera hit the ground and thought it was the camera that made the sound.
 I wish it was.
-Jo-Ann keeper she had broken her ankle.
+JoAnn had broken her ankle.
 We sent MaryAnn back to fetch for help.
 Yordie and I assessed the situation and then made a human chair and carried her out and down the path to where help was waiting.
 MaryAnn said the proprietor of the Seasode Cafe and his wife were going to close down the store.
 Only one person was required.
 Turns out the owner Ken was trained in emergency first aid and took JoJo up to the clinic.
 MaryAnn and I followed in the car.
-The doc was not in Woody Point as he was in Trout River.
-Ken suggested we go to Corner Brook hospital.
-Heck we were going there anyway!
+The doctor was not in Woody Point today.
+Ken suggested we go to the Corner Brook hospital.
+Heck we’re going that way anyway!

-We gingerly placed JoJo in the back seat raising her foot with a big bag of ice.
-OMG 3 control freaks and a patient!
-3 of us clambering to make sure she was comfortable.
+We gingerly placed JoAnn in the back seat raising her foot with a big bag of ice.
+OMG, three control freaks and a patient!
+Three of us clambering to make sure she was comfortable.
 Wincing along with her every time she moved her foot.
-Jo-Ann was so taken care of.
 Yordie took over the driving responsibilities.
 After filling up, and grabbing a coffee, through the mountains we descended out of Gros Morne National Park off to the hospital.
 It was a quieter and definitely more somber ride, but we managed to have a nice drive around Deer Lake and arrived into Corner Brook (where Yordie and Jo-Ann grew up) around 12:30 pm.
 The hospital was packed!
-The wait was long but we caught up on emails, and chatted while Jo-Ann made her way through triage, X-ray, medical assessment and finally to diagnosis.
-Jo-Ann must be an over-achiever…she didn’t just break one side, she broke both sides of her ankle!
-The hospital would only let 1 person in so being her sister Yordie accompanied her.
+The wait was long but we caught up on emails, and chatted while JoAnn made her way through triage, X-ray, medical assessment and finally to diagnosis.
+JoAnn must be an over-achiever…she didn’t just break one side, she broke both sides of her ankle!
+The hospital would only let 1 person in so being her sister, Yordie accompanied her.
 Yordie was texting us from behind the emergency door giving us updates.
-After around 4 hours I started getting giddy and decided to send texts and a silly video to cheer the ladies up.
+After around 4 hours later we were starting to get giddy and decided to send texts and a silly video to cheer the ladies up.
 MaryAnn and I were giggling in the waiting room.
 Heck it was time to make lemonade out of lemons!

 The rain (liquid sunshine) was coming down even harder than what we have seen on this trip but we still had one task to complete.
 We dressed in our rain gear and walked to Yordie’s father and brother’s burial site.
 After a few pictures of us in the cemetery and walking along the street, it was time to walk back home.
 The hills and houses are incredible here.
 The mature trees, and homes standing majestically along the hills are beautiful.
 Can’t imagine driving these hills in the winter.
 Yordie said that having a bicycle or a skateboard was non-existent here with the hills.
 I can certainly understand this.
 We are hoping for a nice day tomorrow so we can see it in the daylight.
 The views are incredible!

-We had a few laughs as Yordie sang Sylvia’s Mother and we had a good time interacting with singing Elmo on the bar.
+We had a few laughs as Yordie sang Sylvia’s Mother.
+We had a great time interacting with singing Elmo on the bar.
 I’m sure there will be pictures.
-Coming home at closing time, we dropped in to say good night to Jo-Ann.
+Coming home at closing time, we dropped in to say good night to JoAnn.

-Tomorrow Jo-Ann might be flying out of Deer a Lake back to St. John’s or we might be driving her halfway home so she can be picked up by a friend.
+Tomorrow JoAnn might be flying out of Deer Lke back to St. John’s or we might be driving her halfway home so she can be picked up by a friend.
 Regardless, Yordie, MaryAnn and I will be continuing on to “The Circle” sad to be saying so long to our sister-friend Jo-Ann.
 She had been such a significant part of our tour, but as they say Dems Da Breaks!